-As soon as you are able, put arnica lotion on the injury and take arnica tablets.
-These minimize the damage, especially if you are quick enough to put the lotion on before the area begins to swell.
-(It might even be worth carrying a few tablets and a small bottle of lotion in your pocket while you run.)
+Note, as an additional aid it is suggested that putting arnica lotion on an injury (and taking arnica tablets) can help minimise the damage, especially if you are quick enough to put the lotion on before the area begins to swell.

 Further action to take following an injury